What are Kotatsu and Chabudai?

 Round-shaped Chebudais are flexible.
 You can easily squeeze in some people.

-If you are to use your Chebudai around various people at intervals, like in an office, a round-shaped Chebudai will work out great.
+If you use your Chebudai around various people at intervals, like in an office, a round-shaped Chebudai will work out great.
 It is also great for dining or family use.

 Rectangular-shaped tables are typical around the world.
 The Japanese have also embraced this shape in their Chebudais.
 A rectangular or oblong-shaped Chebudai fits in a room efficiently.